CHAPTER 2 - The Cat called Gary 5!

 The Lady in the orange T Shirt was called Miss Gloria, she said

-Puppy had to live in the dog house under the building but that I
+Puppy had to live in the dog house under the building but

-also in an orange T Shirt and he showed
+Mr. Johnson also in an orange T Shirt and he showed

 her.
 He said their dog had got lost in the storm.
 No one knew

 about my Mum and Aunty and Joey.
-I told them
+I told

-boy, all these things will make you strong" I thought
+with you boy, all these things will make you strong" I thought

 that must be a mistake and at that moment I felt rather weak not